nickbrandt/GitLab/doc/topics/autodevops/upgrading_chart.md

 To use a specific chart version, you must specify a corresponding version of [auto-deploy-image](https://gitlab.com/gitlab-org/cluster-integration/auto-deploy-image).
 Do this by [customizing the image in your `.gitlab-ci.yml`](customize.md#customizing-gitlab-ciyml).

 For example, create the following `.gitlab-ci.yml` file in the project.
-It configures Auto Devops to use [auto-deploy-image](https://gitlab.com/gitlab-org/cluster-integration/auto-deploy-image) version `v0.17.0` for deployment jobs.
+It configures Auto DevOps to use [auto-deploy-image](https://gitlab.com/gitlab-org/cluster-integration/auto-deploy-image) version `v0.17.0` for deployment jobs.
 It will download the chart from [chart repository](https://charts.gitlab.io/):